Thai police use water cannon to stop pro-democracy march to palace

 Mladen ANTONOV, AFP

-Organisers had brought along crimson-coloured homemade mailboxes -- with the words "Royal Household Bureau" emblazoned across them -- for protesters to submit their letters to the king.
+Sunday's confrontation was the second time police used water cannon against protesters.

-Police allowed them to leave the mailboxes outside the Supreme Court, and most protesters dispersed around 9 pm (1400 GMT).
+Last month, a peaceful rally in downtown Bangkok saw protesters blasted with chemical-laced water as police bore down -- images that shocked many in Thailand.

-Before the march to the palace, the rally at the Democracy Monument was peaceful with protesters chanting "Prayut, get out" and holding up a three-finger salute -- a symbol of the movement.
+Before the march to the Grand Palace on Sunday, the rally at the Democracy Monument was peaceful with protesters chanting "Prayut, get out" and holding up a three-finger salute -- a symbol of the movement.

 They also threw flowers into a makeshift cardboard coffin carrying a life-sized mannequin with Prayut's face.
 Some scrawled messages on it, including "go to hell".

-Earlier Sunday, prominent pro-democracy figures called on the king to listen to the protesters.
+Earlier Sunday, prominent pro-democracy figures called on the king to open dialogue with the protesters.

 "We hope you will change your behaviour once and for all and become a King of all people," wrote lawyer Anon Numpa, one of the most recognisable faces in the movement.